First National Bank Building (Andalusia, Alabama)

-The First National Bank Building (also known as the Timmerman Building) is a historic high-rise in Andalusia, Alabama.
+The First National Bank Building (also known as the Timmerman Building) is a historic high-rise in Andalusia, Alabama, United States.
 The tallest building in Andalusia, the six-story building was designed by Montgomery architect Frank Lockwood, who also designed the Covington County Courthouse which sits across the square.
 The building was listed on the National Register of Historic Places in 1982.

 History

 The First National Bank of Andalusia was established in 1901 to facilitate business in the growing town.
 By the late 1910s, the bank had grown immensely, and commissioned the six-story Beaux-Arts building, designed by Montgomery architect Frank Lockwood.
 In 1928, the bank merged with the Andalusia National Bank and took on the name of the latter.
 It was forced to close after a run in October 1932, during the Great Depression.
 The Commercial Bank was founded to replace it a few months later; they purchased the National Bank building in 1937.
 At that time, the lobby and offices were refurbished, and the sixth floor converted from its use as a civic meeting place to more offices.

 The Commercial Bank outgrew the building, moving to a new location in 1958.
 It was purchased by an insurance agency, who rented space to several other businesses.
 The building fell abandoned by 1972, until it was purchased and the ground floor renovated into a restaurant in 1981.